Azykh

-Azykh (Azıx) or Azokh (Ազոխ) is a village in the Khojavend District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Azykh (Azıx) or Azokh (Ազոխ) is a village in the Khojavend District of Azerbaijan, in the region of Nagorno-Karabakh.
 The village is situated on the river of Ishkhanchay (İşxançay) or Ishkhanaget (Իշխանագետ), near the Azykh Cave.
 The village had an ethnic Armenian-majority population prior to the 2020 Nagorno-Karabakh war, and also had an Armenian majority in 1989.
 The village was part of the Hadrut Province of the breakaway Republic of Artsakh between 1992 and 2020.

 Etymology

 According to the "Encyclopedic Dictionary of Azerbaijani Toponyms", the name Azykh originates from Old Turkic, meaning "bear den".
 According to the book "Historical-Architectural Monuments of Nagorno-Karabakh" by Shahen Mkrtchyan, the name Azokh originates from the Armenian word Ազոխ, Azokh, meaning "unripe grapes".

 History

 The Azykh Cave, located near the village, is a six-cave complex, known as a habitation site of prehistoric humans.
 The ancient layers of the Middle Paleolithic have yielded Neanderthal fossil remains that may date from around 300,000 years ago.